JPEG XL: Positioning

-It was designed to become a universal replacement for all established raster formats for the Web.
+JPEG XL was designed to become a universal replacement for all established raster formats for the Web.

 To reach widespread adoption (unlike previous attempts, including several JPEG standards), the designers hope for beneficial network effects by offering the single best option for as many popular use cases as possible.

-To that end the format offers significant improvements over all other (established) options with a comprehensive set of useful properties, geared especially towards accessibility over the Web and a smooth upgrade path, in combination with uncompromisingly powerful, yet efficiently computable compression and efficient data representation.
+To that end, the format offers significant improvements over all other (established) options with a comprehensive set of useful properties, geared especially towards accessibility over the Web and a smooth upgrade path, in combination with uncompromisingly powerful, yet efficiently computable compression and efficient data representation.
 Following a study about the most popular JPEG quality on the Web, developers paid special attention to the range with negligible or no perceived loss, and the default settings were adjusted accordingly.
 Several serious attempts at replacing JPEG that provided poor support for the high end of the quality range have failed.

 The JPEG XL call for proposals talks about the requirement of substantially better compression efficiency (60% improvement) comparing to JPEG.
 The standard is expected to outperform the still image compression performance shown by HEIC, AVIF, WebP, and JPEG 2000.